 Investing in Placemaking

-- Help communities across the country bring new life to their public spaces, transforming them into vibrant places that connect people and strengthen communities
+- Help communities bring new life to their public spaces, transforming them into vibrant places that connect people and strengthen communities

-- Raise mainstream awareness of Placemaking as a defined social cause and a catalyst for building sustainable, healthy, inclusive and economically viable communities
+- Raise awareness of Placemaking as a mainstream approach and a catalyst for building sustainable, healthy, inclusive, and economically viable communities

-- Encourage participation and volunteerism that benefits public spaces in local communities
+- Encourage activation, participation, and volunteerism in public spaces to benefit local communities

 A Breakout Moment

 At Project for Public Spaces, we have been helping people create and sustain public spaces that build stronger communities for almost 40 years.
 Over that time, we’ve seen Placemaking grow into an international movement.
 It’s a movement that needs the energy and input of people in all walks of life to get us to the point where every community is empowered to shape its own public spaces.

 The Heart of the Community program is a breakout moment for Placemaking, and the partnership was highlighted in the 2015 United States Conference of Mayors Business Council Best Practice Report: Mayors and Businesses Driving Economic Growth.
 By investing in Placemaking, supporting important research, and engaging their thousands of Employees in Placemaking volunteer efforts, Southwest Airlines is making a bold statement about the vital role public spaces play in our communities.

 Applications for 2017 Projects